 What is a living green wall?

-In support of this year’s RHS Chelsea Flower Show, and its health and wellbeing theme, we have explored the benefits of growing a living green wall.
+In support of this year’s RHS Chelsea Flower Show, and its health and wellbeing theme, we have explored the benefits of growing a living green walls.
 Catch us at the show over the five days, from May 24 until May 28.

 In gardening circles of late, you may have heard people talking about how brilliant living green walls are.
 As more and more people get the gardening bug, the demand has risen for fresh ideas on how to make the best of limited outdoor space.
 A living green wall, or vertical garden, is the perfect way to do this.
 They’re as eye-catching as they are practical, and present an excellent canvas for creative gardeners to play with, so here’s a little more about the wonderful world of living green walls: